zrythm/zrythm/doc/user/zrythm-interface/zrythm-interface-overview.rst

   The Title Bar contains menus with options for various operations.

 Status Bar (7)
-  The Status Bar is a helpful bar in the bottom of the program that shows tips based on the currently hovered-over item.
+  The status bar is a helpful bar in the bottom of the window that displays information about the current project.